-- When you use a PPO Provider, the Fund generally pays 80% of the Contract Rate, and you pay the remaining 20% as your Coinsurance. - When you use a Non-PPO Provider, the Fund generally pays 50% of the Allowed Amount, and you pay the remaining 50% as your Coinsurance.
-In addition, Non-PPO Providers may charge more than the Fund's Allowed Amount.
-When that happens, you are generally responsible for paying your 50% Coinsurance plus 100% of the Non-PPO Provider's charges that exceed the Plan's Allowed Amount (called Balance Billing).
+- When you use a PPO Provider, the Plan generally pays 100% of the Contract Rate, and your Coinsurance is generally 0%. - When you use a Non-PPO Provider, the Plan generally pays a percentage of the Allowed Amount after you satisfy the Deductible, if applicable.
+You pay the remainder of the Allowed Amount as your Coinsurance.
+In addition, Non-PPO Providers may charge more than the Plan's Allowed Amount.
+When that happens, you are generally responsible for paying your coinsurance plus 100% of the Non-PPO Provider's charges that exceed the Plan's Allowed Amount (called Balance Billing).

-Exceptions: For NSA Services and Out-of-Area Services, you pay the In-Network Coinsurance percentage (generally 20%).
+Exceptions: For NSA Services and Out-of-Area Services, your Cost Sharing is the same as if you used a PPO Provider.
 In addition, Non-PPO Providers cannot Balance Bill you for NSA Services.
-For more information on these exceptions, see Section 13 ("The No Surprises Act: Protections Against Surprise Medical Bills") and Section 10 ("Out-of-Area Benefits") of this Chapter, below.
+For more information on these exceptions, see Section 12 ("The No Surprises Act: Protections Against Surprise Medical Bills") and Section 9 ("Out-of-Area Benefits") of this Chapter, below.